Since I posted about my peas vs snail battle, I’ve had a couple of emails asking about growing the little green pods in containers.

-Cram the peas in close.
+Start Sowing Cram the peas in close.
 They don’t mind this one jot.
 I sow in rows, 5cm or so apart, with about 3cm in between the seeds.
 Being this cosy, the plants virtually hold themselves up.
 To give them a helping hand I stick a few twigs into the soil, pointing across the container at an angle.

-Caring for the Plants
+Care for the Plants for Great Peas